AndreiE-git/front_panel_power_supply_pub/README.md

 3. grid power supply - provide voltage the slave power supplies An important aspect of the design is that the modules are isolated from one another.

+The front panel is designed to configure up to three slave power supplies, each with its own serial communication port.
+The slave power supply can function either as a basic power supply or as a battery charger.
+The panel’s functionalities include:
+1. changing the operation mode ( battery or supply )
+2. adjusting the end-of-charge current ( EOC ) for a battery
+3. turning on / off the channel
+4. displaying overcurrent protection
+5. adjusting the current and voltage
+6. displaying the real-time current and voltage of the channel

+The inputs available to the users are listed below:
+1. 3 on off buttons - one for each power supply, to turn it on or off
+2. 1 rotary encoder - user to increment / decrement values and navigate different menus
+3. 1 capacitive touchscreen

 The fonts and images used in the front panel are converted by a Python script into binary data, which can then be displayed on the LCD using the MCU.

 > [!IMPORTANT]
 > The front panel was developed by me in collaboration with a work colleague.